ayaanshilledar/ayaanshilledar/README.md

-👋 HELLO EVERYONE
+# HELLO EVERYONE

-I’m Ayaan Shilledar — a Computer Science undergraduate and Engineer at Nodevbuild, passionate about building scalable, production-grade systems that solve real problems and survive real users.
+I’m **Ayaan Shilledar** — a Computer Science undergraduate who enjoys building and currently working at Nodevbuild **scalable, well-structured software** that solves real problems.

-Good software is quiet, intentional, and built to last.
-Always learning.
-Always shipping.
+I care deeply about:
+- **Clean architecture over shortcuts**
+- **Real-world problems over demo projects**
+- **Systems that are simple, reliable, and enjoyable to use**
 <br/>

 <img